nekitmm/solar-neighborhood-app/README.md

 # Solar Neighborhood Visualization

-A 3D interactive visualization of stars within 20 light years of our Sun, along with the solar system for scale.
+A 3D interactive visualization of stars within 20 light years of our Sun.

 This is just a small project, generated almost entirely using Claude Code research preview.